 This report contains information regarding safety and security programs, policies, and procedures in place at New Mexico State University's Las Cruces campus and the Doña Ana Community College's Espina campus.
 It also includes statistics related to the Santa Fe location where select classes are taught in two classrooms on the Santa Fe Community College campus (6401 Richards Avenue).
 It complies with the requirements established by 20 USC 1092, also known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), as well as the requirements imposed by the amendments to the Violence Against Women Act (VAWA).
-Crime statistics from 2015 through 2017 required by this Act are included, but a more comprehensive listing of crime and traffic crash statistics from 1989 through 2017 is available on-line at www.nmsupolice.com.
-The university Police Department is the agency with primary responsibility for the collection of data for this report, though it relies on many other departments, agencies, and individuals for the data and information contained herein.
-Those individuals and departments identified as Campus Security Authorities are expected to immediately report crimes brought to their attention to the university Police Department to ensure they are included herein.
+Crime statistics from 2016 through 2018 required by this Act are included.

+The University Police Department handles the collection of data for this report, though it relies on many other departments, agencies, and individuals for the data and information contained herein.
+Those individuals and departments identified as Campus Security Authorities are expected to immediately report crimes brought to their attention to the University Police Department to ensure they are included herein.
 Prior to the compilation of this document, the university Police Department conducts a follow-up with the Campus Security Authorities to help ensure no crimes are inadvertently missed.

 For ease in locating information, this report has been separated into sections.
-If you have any difficulty locating information in this report, or if you need this report in a different format, please contact the university Police Department at (575) 646-3311 for assistance.
+If you have any difficulty locating information in this report, would like a printed copy of this report, or if you need this report in a different format, please contact the university Police Department at (575) 646-3311 for assistance.